mitexleo/ladybird-builder/SETUP.md

 2. Navigate to **Actions** tab
 3. You should see "Build and Release Ladybird Browser" workflow
 4. The workflow will automatically run on push to main/master
+5. **Note**: The workflow clones Ladybird source from the official repository

 ### 3. First Build
 The workflow will:
+- Clone Ladybird Browser source code
+- Install all required dependencies for each distribution
 - Build Ladybird Browser on Ubuntu and Fedora
 - Create release v1.0.0
 - Upload binaries as release artifacts